 \section{Background}

 One of the major drawbacks of describing a problem in terms of fractional operators is the lack of uniqueness in the mathematical formulation.
 This contrasts sharply with the classical calculus.
-In fact, in fractional calculus there exists a variety of different definitions of fractional operators (differentials and integrals), and they are chosen according to a given set of assumptions imposed to satisfy different needs and constraints of the particular problem.
-There are already in the literature a number of excellent texts that review the mathematics of fractional calculus, \eg~\cite{mainardi_fractional_2010}.
-Among the different definitions of fractional operators, the Caputo fractional derivative appears as the most commonly used for modeling temporal evolution phenomena, which accounts for past interactions and also non-local properties.
-Moreover, mathematically the initial conditions imposed for fractional differential equations with Caputo derivatives coincides with the integer-order differential equations.
+In fact, in fractional calculus, there exists a variety of different definitions of fractional operators (differentials and integrals), and they are chosen according to a given set of assumptions imposed to satisfy different needs and constraints of the particular problem.
+There are already in the literature several excellent texts that review the mathematics of fractional calculus, \eg~\cite{mainardi_fractional_2010}.
+Among the different definitions of fractional operators, the Caputo fractional derivative appears as the most commonly used for modelling temporal evolution phenomena, which accounts for past interactions and non-local properties.
+Moreover, mathematically the initial conditions imposed for fractional differential equations with Caputo derivatives coincide with the integer-order differential equations.
 Such derivative is defined as follows: